 The cost of a safari consist of three parts; the entry ticket, the transportation and a place to stay.

 Firstly, the entry ticket.
 For any national park in Kenya, a ticket needs to be purchased.
-The prices vary between 30 and 50 pounds per person per day.
+The prices vary between £30 and £50 per person per day.
 The ticket can be purchased at the gate.
 Did you book your safari in advance?
 Closely check whether it includes the entry ticket, or if it needs to be paid for on location.

 Next, transportation.
 All national parks allow you to drive through the park in your own (rental) vehicle, except in the Masai Mara.
 Regardless, many tourists use a safari tour operator that will arrange a van or an SUV with a chauffeur that also functions as a guide.
-The cheaper tour operators generally use seven person vans, the more expensive ones use SUVs that can fit six people.
+The cheaper tour operators generally use seven-person vans, the more expensive ones use SUVs that can fit six people.
 In both cases, the exact same roads are traversed and the exact same sights and animals are viewed.
 All tour operators make use of vans or SUVs that have roofs that can be opened up.
 This makes it possible to stand in the car and get face to face with the animals.
 All chauffeurs are also constantly in contact with each other.
 If one chauffeur sees a lion or a rhino, it will be passed on and jeeps and vans will line up in front of the animals in no time.
 In other words: whether you choose for a budget safari or a luxury safari, you will get to view the same things.
-Exclusive entry tickets can be booked for 150 pounds per person for a fantastic three day safari in the Masai Mara, including transportation to and through the park, a guide, excellent meals and two overnight stays in luxury tent camps.
+Excluding the entry tickets, you can already book a fantastic three-day safari in the Masai Mara for £150, including transportation to and through the park, a guide, excellent meals and two overnight stays in luxury tent camps.

 Resting in a resort at the coast